 Shun Lee and Shun Lee Café

 43 West 65th Street between Broadway and Central Park West

-For some class-act Chinese, this is one of the city’s best and you have two choices.
-You can go fine-dining with well-behaved kids at the main restaurant, or head next door for dim sum all day.
+For some class-act Chinese, this is one of the city’s best.
+There are two dining options to choose from at this locale: You can go fine-dining with well-behaved kids at the main restaurant, or head next door for dim sum all day.
 Kids love to pick their choice of dumplings from the carts that circle the tables non-stop.

 61 Columbus Avenue at 62nd Street

 We’re not talking taco stand fare at this Lincoln Center favorite.
 The cuisine is Mexican upscale, for sure, but there are plenty of yummy choices for all ages.
-And the restaurant will gladly tone down the spice for more sensitive palates.
+The restaurant gladly tones down the spice for more sensitive palates.
 It’s always fun to watch the waiters concoct your guacamole appetizer tableside too.

 Ed’s Chowder House

 Empire Hotel, 44 West 63rd Street between Broadway and Columbus

 Starting with breakfast at 7am, Ed's Chowder House serves great food all day long.
 If you’re hungry between normal meal hours, it's a perfect choice with something for everyone.
 And, if you don’t see what you want (or your kids want), they’ll find a way to make it for you too.
 Some menu favorites include clam chowder, fish & chips and burgers.
 Desserts are crowd pleasers as well.